-Data Monitoring with Kadeck within Apache Kafka in the context of integrating SAP Financial Products Subledger
+Data Monitoring with KaDeck in the context of integrating SAP (FPSL) Financial Products Subledger with Apache Kafka

 Finally, a semantic proof is important as well, so that the attributes of characteristics are correct and the processes and methods of SAP systems can be operated without errors.

 To fill these gaps, the Apache Kafka to SAP adapter Xeotek SAAPIX was released.
 Xeotek SAAPIX can be used with the data monitoring tool KaDeck to allow full traceability of the data pipeline.

 How can KaDeck help?

 KaDeck by Xeotek is a data-centric monitoring solution that enables the user to show and analyze data and processes in Apache Kafka.
 Using Kadeck’s topic browser, data streams can be viewed, analyzed, and in case filtered.